stulipan/fortuna-backend/README.md

-# FortunaAI - Backend and API
+# Fortuna Backend & API

 > The admin backend for the FortunaAI project.